 Unlike the Roomba however, the Cocorobo offers emotional interaction and a slew of features designed to make it seem like a living entity.
 According to DigInfo, the Cocorobo is equipped with a 1.3-megapixel camera, LED lights and wireless network capabilities, allowing users to check on the thing via either iPhone or Android devices.
-Additionally, it’s equipped with speech recognition software, which gives owners the option to control the Cocorobo either using its remote control or simple voice commands.
+Additionally, it is equipped with speech recognition software, which gives owners the option to control the Cocorobo either using its remote control or simple voice commands.

-… if you use Cocorobo every day, or speak to it every day, it gets in a good mood.
+The most intriguing bit however, is that Cocorobo also has ‘feelings.’
+DigInfo reports: “… if you use Cocorobo every day, or speak to it every day, it gets in a good mood.
 Depending on how it feels, its words and movements vary a lot, so you can gain a feeling of closeness with it.
-Regarding Cocorobo’s learning capability, we’re planning upgrades that will make it evolve rapidly.
+Regarding Cocorobo’s learning capability, we’re planning upgrades that will make it evolve rapidly.”

 DigInfo also claims that Cocorobo will navigate its environment via electronic echolocation.
 This allows it to avoid bumping into things like transparent glass tables which simple camera-based navigation would not be able to detect, but more crucially it brings your new vacuum cleaner one step closer to being a bat.